JuliaAI/MLJTuning.jl/README.md

 Several functions are part of the tuning strategy API:

+- `clean!`: for validating and resetting invalid fields in tuning strategy (optional)

 - `setup`: for initialization of state (compulsory)

 - `extras`: for declaring and formatting additional user-inspectable information